relsqui/matrix-repro/README.md

 I think nightly tags might actually be annotated though?
 (Unlike release tags which definitely are not, ugh.)
 I could probably review my notes for this but I'm just gonna try it 'cause it's quick.

+Yeah [there we go](https://ci.appveyor.com/project/relsqui/matrix-repro/builds/26678828).
+Doesn't warrant its own section.
+That's enough to wrap up for now.

 <!-- For easy copy/paste:

 ##